Amazon opens line-free grocery store in challenge to supermarkets

 "If there were hundreds of these stores around the country, it would be a huge threat" to supermarket chains, he said.

-The S&P 1500 food retail index, which includes Kroger Co, Whole Foods Market Inc and other companies, was down 0.5 percent at the close.
+The S&P 1500 food retail index <.SPCOMRETF>, which includes Kroger Co , Whole Foods Market Inc and other companies, was down 0.5 percent at the close.
 Shares of Amazon closed up about 2.6 percent.

 Amazon Go is available now for employees of the company and is expected to be open to the public early next year, Amazon said.